DOC-REF: FRC-2026-04-28Rev 04 / 2026

-Every FedRAMP cost article gives headline ranges: $500K-$2M for Moderate.
+Every FedRAMP cost article gives headline ranges of $500K-$2M for Moderate.
 But those headlines miss the costs that fall outside consulting and 3PAO fees.
-This page covers everything the headline numbers leave out.
-Updated 11 April 2026.
+This brief covers everything the headline numbers leave out.

-Bottom line: Hidden costs can add 30-50% to headline FedRAMP authorization estimates.
+Hidden costs add 30-50% to headline FedRAMP authorization estimates.
 A Moderate authorization quoted at $1M may actually cost $1.3M-$1.5M when infrastructure tooling, staff costs, boundary expansion, and remediation contingency are included.

 Remediation Surprises$50k - $200k contingency